areeq-hasan/2022_microsoft_ionq_challenge/README.md

 ### Gameplay Strategies
 Players could adopt to play using a variety of strategies from collaborative ($|11\rangle$) to competitive ($|01\rangle$, $|10\rangle$) to spiteful ($|00\rangle$).
 Furthermore, the legendary gates and the swap weapon can allow for counterintuitive strategies attempting to raise the probability of the other player's soul being measured as alive before amplitudes and jumping into a laser immediately.

+## Implementation
+The game is implemented using a Flask web server and a Unity game client.
+The two game clients stores the shared soul state and sends requests to the web server to simulate the soul state circuit and update the probabilities.
+Progress has been made on cosmic rays, combat, inner fire distribution, and map generation but was unable to make it into the final build.
+We hope to keep working on these aspects of the game.